Vice Chancellor’s Mentor Program

 - John Eales AM – Former Wallabies Captain and Founder, Mettle Group (now part of Chandler Maclaod); Board roles include the Australian Rugby Union, GRM International, The Sport Australia Hall of Fame, International Quarterback, Flight Centre and the Captain’s Forum Portfolio.
 Consultancies include BT Financial Group, Westpac, Qantas and Salmat.

-- Trish Hogan – CEO, Pindara Private Hospital.
-Board roles include Benowa State High School Council, Menzies Health Institute and the Gold Coast Titans Football Club.
+- Trish Hogan – Chief Executive Officer, Pindara Private Hospital.
+Board roles include Bond University Health Sciences & Medicine Advisory Board member; Gold Coast Mayoress Community Trust; Benowa State High School Council; Menzies Institute for Medical Research QLD; and the Gold Coast Titans Football Club.
 Finalist, Telstra Queensland Business Woman of the Year (2014).

 - Roz Mexted – Principal, St Cuthbert’s College (Auckland, NZ) and former Vice President, Alliance of Girls’ Schools Australasia (2013-2014).

-- Karen Spiller OAM – Principal, St Aidan’s Anglican Girls’ School and Chair, Association of Heads of Independent Schools of Australia (AHISA).
+- Karen Spiller OAM – Principal, John Paul College; Vice President, Independent Schools Queensland; past Chair, Association of Heads of Independent Schools of Australia; and past Chair, Alliance of Girls’ Schools Australasia.

 - Aunty Joyce Summers – Chairperson, Krurungal and Canowindra Ages and Disabled Aboriginal Corporation; Elder in Residence, Gold Coast schools; former Chair, Gold Coast City’s National Aboriginal and Islander’s Day Observance Committee (NAIDOC), 2015; Recipient, Premier’s Award 2015.
 Aunty Joyce is a valued contributor to the annual Indigenous Gala at Bond University.
 Read more here.